Portrayed by: Freddy Carter

-Kaz Brekker didn’t need a reason, but he always has plenty—meticulously crafted plans, a purpose for everything, and tremendous heart buried deep within his stoic, immaculately accumulated demeanor.
-A thief, a leader, a monster, a man with no beliefs and yet, a man who’s discovered vehemence in a woman’s laughter.
-A man with desires, goals, an aim.
-It’s not just about survival, and no matter how hard he tries to conceal it, it’s bigger, it’s bolder, and most of the time, even he doesn’t understand it himself.
+Kaz Brekker didn’t need a reason, but he always has plenty—meticulously crafted plans, a purpose for everything, and a tremendous heart buried deep within his stoic, immaculately accumulated demeanor.
+A thief, a leader, a monster, a man with no beliefs, and yet, a man who tirelessly discovers vehemence in a woman’s laughter.
+A man with desires, goals, and aim.
+It’s not just about survival; no matter how hard he tries to conceal it, it’s bigger, bolder, and most of the time, even he doesn’t understand it himself.

 “Better terrible truths than kind lies.”
-Kaz Brekker is not someone who sugarcoats anything, he is not a boss that holds anything back, but still, somewhere deep within, he is completely human and complex.
-A boy with trauma and heartaches hidden underneath the flesh and bones, aching to burst through.
+Kaz Brekker is not someone who sugarcoats anything.
+He is not a boss that holds anything back, but still, somewhere deep within, he is wholly human and complex—a boy with trauma and heartaches hidden underneath the flesh and bones, aching to burst through.
 There’s a great deal we still don’t know about Kaz in the TV adaptation, only glimpses of what Freddy Carter shows through his physicality and expressions.
 (Something the TV show alters in Season 2.)
-A few things still stand, he’s driven by his vengeance towards Pekka Rollins and clearly focuses on doing whatever is imperative for survival.
+A few things still stand; his vengeance towards Pekka Rollins drives him, and he ultimately focuses on doing whatever is imperative for survival.

-There’s a lot to excavate when it comes to Kaz; his layers are so acutely structured and he is so heavily guarded, it’s what makes him riveting.
+There’s a lot to excavate when it comes to Kaz; his layers are so acutely structured, and he is so heavily guarded that it’s what makes him riveting.
 But above all, Kaz’s heart stands out exquisitely in the face of a morally grey character.
-He’s a man driven by love, both in the books and in the TV series, and as much as he cannot seem to grapple with his feelings, as much as he tries to deny it, Inej’s freedom stands at the forefront of almost every reason.
-He’s a man who has lost everything and is doing all that he can in order to hold onto the found family he’s grown to appreciate immensely in the Crows.
+He’s a man driven by love, both in the books and TV series, and as much as he cannot seem to grapple with his feelings, as much as he tries to deny it, Inej’s freedom stands at the forefront of almost every reason.
+He’s a man who has lost everything, yet he only wants to hold onto the found family he’s grown to appreciate immensely in the Crows.
 He simply doesn’t realize it yet.

-But before we get into that, it’s vital to touch on just how careful Kaz is with his words and what that represents for the kind of character that he is.
-So often where people are generally quieter and appear to keep to themselves, they’re observing, probing, and making careful choices that’ll not only benefit them but everyone else in the room.
-In almost any situation, in both the TV series and in the books, Kaz is studying his surroundings—he’s looking into how people operate and what strengths they draw on, and he uses them as leverage whenever he can.
-Where his enemies are concerned, the weaknesses matter in bringing them down, but where his friends are concerned, it becomes something he looks out for, slowly, meticulously trying to figure out how to uphold them instead while appreciating them through everything regardless.
-(For instance, Jesper’s gambling addiction is never something he’d use against him, but he’s mindful of it and does what he can to ensure it doesn’t become a bigger problem.)
+But before we get into that, it’s vital to touch on just how careful Kaz is with his words and what that represents for his character.
+So often, where people are generally quieter and appear to keep to themselves, they’re observing, probing, and making careful choices that’ll benefit not only them but everyone else in the room.
+In almost any situation, Kaz studies his surroundings—he looks into how people operate and what strengths they draw on, and he uses them as leverage whenever he can.
+Where his enemies are concerned, the weaknesses matter in bringing them down, but where his friends are involved, it becomes something he looks out for, slowly, meticulously trying to figure out how to uphold them instead while appreciating them through everything regardless.
+(For instance, Jesper’s gambling addiction is never something Kaz would use against him, but he’s mindful of it and does what he can to ensure it doesn’t become a bigger problem.)
 And there are certain scenes, book fans know, but getting to those in the series will be so fascinating to dissect because they’re an ultimate showcase of the fact that Kaz fights for the people he believes in.
-He doesn’t give up on people, he keeps looking onward even when situations seem grim.
+He doesn’t give up on people; he keeps looking onward even when situations seem grim.

 Kaz Brekker: The Morally Grey Anti-Hero

 Kaz carries a myriad of crutches around that aren’t even his, but he does so because part of how he functions is reliant on what his surroundings do.
-His observant nature and the carefully concocted words often work best in allowing him to understand those he cares most about while figuring out parts of himself in the process as well.
-In the series and in the books, Kaz’s mind is seldom a place of serenity, but rather a conundrum full of one excavation after another.
-Brick by brick has a plethora of meanings and thus, even while he’s breaking his walls down, he never stops building.
+His observant nature and carefully concocted words often work best in allowing him to understand those he cares most about while also figuring out parts of himself in the process.
+In the series and the books, Kaz’s mind is seldom a place of serenity but rather a conundrum threaded by one excavation after another.
+Brick by brick has many meanings; thus, even while he’s breaking his walls down, he never stops building.

 Kaz can be ruthless.
-There are monsters in him that no one should dare to cross, but he’s loyal in a multitude of ways, and it’s that very loyalty that makes him the anti-hero.
-He’ll brutally murder the men who deserve it, he’ll test the waters in villains, he’ll jump cane at the ready in front of volcra, but his motives are never driven by a thirst for power.
-He’s the Bastard of the Barrel, Dirtyhands, but he isn’t cunning or cruel.
+There are monsters in him that no one should dare to cross, but he’s loyal in a multitude of ways, and it’s that same loyalty that makes him the anti-hero.
+He’ll brutally murder the men who deserve it, test the waters in villains, and jump, cane at the ready, in front of Volcra, but a thirst for power never drives his motives.
+He’s the Bastard of the Barrel, Dirtyhands even, but he isn’t cunning or cruel.
 And it is a result of his experiences in the hands of Pekka Rollins, which exhibit he’d never do to others what was done to him.
-When he makes comments about being driven out of spite, and not fear, it’s because he’s rightfully still searching for ways to make terrible men pay, but never once would he harm someone who is undeserving of his rage.
+When he comments about being driven out of spite and not fear, it’s because he’s rightfully still searching for ways to make terrible men pay, but never once would he harm someone undeserving of his rage.

 The Fears Hidden Behind His Armor

 It comes down to the detail that there are fears inside Kaz Brekker more significant than he could battle with.
-As much as he’s a rising star of the criminal underworld, as much as he’s intimidating and fiercely devoted to the causes he protects, he’s still human at the end of the day.
-A human being with an injury, a cane as armor, that’s both his legacy and his tell.
-He’s far from an immortal, and thus entirely susceptible to pain, discomfort, and trauma—the haphephobia.
+As much as he’s a rising star of the criminal underworld, intimidating and fiercely devoted to the causes he protects, he’s still human.
+He’s a human being with an injury, gloves and a cane as armor, which are both his legacy and his tell.
+He’s far from immortal and thus entirely susceptible to pain, discomfort, and trauma—the haphephobia.
 What the TV series doesn’t show us blatantly, but what we know from the books can be seen when looking closely into Carter’s means of embodiment.
-Kaz Brekker suffers from the kind of trauma that makes him severely uncomfortable with physical touch.
-He is, at the end of the day, a human being who’s experienced heartaches he didn’t deserve, and one who pays the price ceaselessly.
+Kaz Brekker suffers from trauma that makes him severely uncomfortable with physical touch.

-It’s the kind of discomfort that leaves him struggling to push through the gut-wrenching, visceral pain he feels when Inej is injured for instance and there is nothing he could do about it.
-It’s the kind of discomfort we see in the detail of the gloves, the inability to do anything more, but to use his eyes and words to thank her for saving his life at the chapel.
-And in the books, we see it most evidently on multiple occasions, specifically in chapter twenty-six when the all-consuming desires for something more are met with the drowning sensation that’s triggered right as his lips touch her neck.
-Kaz Brekker wants more, but there is so much trauma to work through, and the inability to cope is due to the fact that for so long, he’s had no one in his corner to talk to, no one to confide in.
-No mourners, no funerals, in the way that his brother Jordie never experienced, it left him with the grief marinating and the demons awakening.
+It’s the kind of discomfort that leaves him struggling to push through the gut-wrenching, visceral pain he feels when Inej is injured, and there is nothing he can do about it.
+It’s the kind of discomfort we see in the detail of the gloves, the inability to do anything more but to use his eyes and words to thank her for saving his life at the chapel.
+And in the books, we see it most evidently on multiple occasions, specifically in Crooked Kingdom’s Chapter 26, when the all-consuming desires for something more bleed together with the drowning sensation triggered right as his lips touch her neck.
+Kaz Brekker wants more, but there is so much trauma to work through, and the inability to cope is because, for so long, he’s had no one in his corner to talk to or confide in.
+No mourners, no funerals, in a way that his brother Jordie had never experienced; it left him with the grief marinating and the demons awakening.

 Grief isn’t linear, and no two people grieve the same way, but it’s something we know that’s actively pronounced in Kaz’s means of drawing, carding, and dealing.
-Jordie’s death broke him, shattered the chances of contentment, and set an avalanche of darkness loose in his soul.
-Kaz never got to grieve Jordie because grief demands conversations, it demands celebrations, and it demands acceptance in some kind of a healthy form.
+Jordie’s death breaks him, shatters the chances of contentment, and sets an avalanche of darkness loose in his soul.
+Kaz never gets to grieve Jordie because grief demands conversations, celebrations, and acceptance in a healthy form.
 When bottled up and tucked away, it simmers and damages.
-Jordie was deserving of celebration because Kaz loved and continues to adore his brother in every way, but as a kid forced to grow up secluded into a world that demanded survival, he never got to share his grief with another soul.
-Instead, the darker the confines of his soul became, the harder it was for him to heal, to laugh, to find the kind of autonomy and bliss that he deserved.
+Jordie deserves the celebration of life because Kaz loved and continues to adore his brother in every way.
+Still, as a kid forced to grow up secluded in a world that demanded survival, he never gets to share his grief with another soul.
+Instead, the darker the confines of his soul become, the harder it is for him to heal, laugh, and find the kind of autonomy and bliss he deserves.

 The Bastard of the Barrel and His Heart